Skip to main content

 Is the book-club edition the same as the first?

-FitzGerald substantially rewrote the poem for a second edition (1868, 110 quatrains), a third edition (1872, 101 quatrains), and a fourth edition (1879, also 101 quatrains but further revised in wording), each textually distinct from the 1859 text; any edition naming FitzGerald as translator on the title page, or numbering other than seventy-five quatrains, is a later, textually different edition, not the anonymous 1859 pamphlet.
-Innumerable illustrated gift-book printings of the Rubaiyat appear
+FitzGerald substantially rewrote the poem for the second (1868, 110 quatrains), third (1872, 101 quatrains) and fourth (1879, 101 quatrains but further reworded) editions, each textually distinct from the 1859 text; any edition naming FitzGerald as translator on the title page, or with a quatrain count other than seventy-five, is a later and textually different edition, not the anonymous 1859 pamphlet.
+Innumerable illustrated gift-book printings appeared from the 1880s onward and are later still

 I have a first edition of Rubaiyat of Omar Khayyam — what should I do?